 Ready biodegradability tests (OECD 301 series, OECD 310)

 A test on ready biodegradability has to be performed for all tonnage bands.
 The criteria for ready biodegradability are very strict: there is a number of substances that fall in a gap between being “ready biodegradable” and “persistent”.
 A series of tests have been developed, the application of the different tests for substances according to their properties is outlined in the Guidance on IR&CSR Chapter 7b.
-For poorly water soluble substances the OECD 301 B, C, D, F and 310 test is suitable.
-For volatile substances OECD 301C, D, F and 310 test is suitable.
-For adsorptive substances OECD 301B, C, D, F. According to the OECD guideline, for substances with a solubility in water exceeding 100 mg/L, all the 301 series test are suitable.
+For poorly water soluble substances, the OECD 301 B, C, D, F and 310 test is suitable.
+For volatile substances, OECD 301C, D, F and 310 test is suitable.
+For adsorptive substances, OECD 301B, C, D, F. According to the OECD guideline, for substances with a solubility in water exceeding 100 mg/L, all the 301 series tests are suitable.
 The OECD 310 guideline states a maximum for Henry’s law constant of 50 Pa m3 mol-1 for volatile substances.

 A review on ready biodegradability test identified some shortcomings regarding their accuracy, reproducibility and comparability.
 First, better characterization of the inoculum would lead to a better reproducibility of the tests.
-Second, number of replicates needed is too low.
-Third, for test like OECD 301 A, where dissolved organic carbon is the endpoint, the influence of adsorption should be investigated: no threshold for maximum allowable elimination due to adsorption exists.
+Second, the number of replicates needed is too low.
+Third, for a test like OECD 301 A, where dissolved organic carbon is the endpoint, the influence of adsorption should be investigated: no threshold for maximum allowable elimination due to adsorption exists.
 Also for water-based systems, adsorption processes have to be defined.
-Finally, the authors propose compiling a set of poorly water soluble substances with known biodegradability for use as reference substances (Gartiser et al. 2015)
+Finally, the authors propose compiling a set of poorly water soluble substances with known biodegradability for use as reference substances (Gartiser et al. 2015).

 Enhanced screening test for identification of a substance as PBT on screening level